lmilne360/MonkeyTalk/README.md

    #### \*Note: for ruby version >= 2.4, gems (particularly json) may need updating

-2. Sqlite3 is required for database storage
+2. Sqlite3 is required for database storage (development)

+3. PostgreSQL is required for production database

 ## Startup